-(2) Daily statistics of illness and death have become part of our news and have entered our minds and the conversations we have.
+(2) Daily statistics of illness and death have become part of our news and have entered our minds.
 Our own mortality is never far off.

 (3) It is a time of fear and uncertainty which affects our emotional and physical wellbeing.

 (4) We are encouraged to plan for the unthinkable.
-People make wills and talk about what should happen in case they or others die.
+People have made wills and talk about what should happen in case they or others die.
 Others cannot get themselves to think or do anything about it.

 ✅ Coping with coronavirus bereavement and grief